 Among David's TV and movie credits are "Mork & Mindy," "Saturday Night Live" and "The Muppets Take Manhattan."
-He's also a songwriter and the author of "A Beginner's Guide To Corruption" and "Funny: The Book."
-He's spoken at Yale, Columbia, Oxford, the 92nd St. Y (NYC), the Skirball Cultural Center (L.A.), the Smithsonian, Grammy Museum, Midwest Popular Culture Association, University of Sydney and the VIEW Cinema Conference (Torino, Italy).
+He wrote "Funny: The Book" and has spoken at Yale, Columbia, Oxford, 92Y (NYC), the Skirball Cultural Center (L.A.), the Smithsonian, Grammy Museum, Midwest Popular Culture Association, CineStudio Paris, University of Sydney, VIEW Cinema Conference (Torino, Italy), and dozens of JCCs and lifelong learning programs around the country.
 More at davidmisch.com.